PulseBeamDev/docs/concepts/terms.md

 ### TOKEN

 PulseBeam's access control system.
 Issued by you, for Alice and Bob to use PulseBeam infrastructure and resources.

+For more security concepts, [go here](/docs/concepts/security-and-architecture).

-Read more about [security concepts](/docs/concepts/security-and-architecture).
-See [PulseBeam Server SDK](/docs/reference/server-js) and [PulseBeam CLI](/docs/reference/cli) for generating tokens.
+To generate tokens, you need a [Key](/docs/concepts/terms#keys).
+For generating tokens, see [PulseBeam Server SDK](/docs/reference/server-js) and [PulseBeam CLI](/docs/reference/cli).

 ### POLICY

 `PeerPolicy` defines which peers this peer can connect to.
 You define the security policy on the token.
-We enforce policies that you set on the token.
+We enforce policies that you set on the [token](/docs/concepts/terms#token).
 Learn about [concepts here](/docs/concepts/security-and-architecture/#customer-tokens-ttl-policies) and format and setting policies [here](https://jsr.io/@pulsebeam/server/doc/~/PeerPolicy).

 ### PULSEBEAM CLI

-CLI vended by PulseBeam to allow you to generate tokens from your key without hosting a server.
-[See docs](/docs/reference/cli)
+CLI vended by PulseBeam to allow you to generate [tokens](/docs/concepts/terms#token) without hosting a server.
+[Read CLI docs](/docs/reference/cli)

+### PULSEBEAM CLOUD / PULSEBEAM SERVER

+Refers to PulseBeam's infrastructure / platform that is intended to be used by your [project](/docs/concepts/terms#applicationproject).
+This includes [Signaling](/docs/concepts/terms#signaling), [STUN](/docs/concepts/terms#stun), and [TURN](/docs/concepts/terms#turnrelay) servers / services.

+[PulseBeam Admin Dashboard](https://cloud.pulsebeam.dev/) allows you to create [PulseBeam Project(s)](/docs/concepts/terms#applicationproject) and [key(s)](/docs/concepts/terms#keys) to access PulseBeam Cloud.

+### SELF-HOST

+Refers to the [open-source signaling server](https://github.com/PulseBeamDev/pulsebeam-server-lite) that we provide.
+You can use this in place of [PulseBeam Cloud](/docs/concepts/terms#pulsebeam-cloud--pulsebeam-server).
+We use this server in PulseBeam Cloud, so you can be sure it is working and maintained.

+### SANDBOX

+Free infrastructure we provide as community-shared signaling infrastructure.
+It is a free cloud-hosted version of [PulseBeam Cloud](/docs/concepts/terms#pulsebeam-cloud--pulsebeam-server).

+Currently, this is one dedicated server in one region.
+Choosing to run large volumes of traffic through can cause it to go down and prevent others from using it.

+Sandbox does not provide access to create [tokens](/docs/concepts/terms#token).
+To set [security policies](/docs/concepts/terms#policy) and TTL of tokens, you will need to mint tokens.
+To mint tokens, you will need to get a [Key](/docs/concepts/terms#keys).

 ## We are missing something?
 [Contact us](/docs/community-and-support/discord)